-Bow Quarters is a beautiful seven-acre Grade-II listed residential development set within a historic site of the converted Bryant and May matchbox factory.
+Bow Quarters is a beautiful seven-acre Grade-II listed residential development set within the historic site of the converted Bryant and May matchbox factory.
 The site is separated from the Olympic Park by the Blackwall Tunnel.

 The project was published in ArchDaily in April 2012: